roy-ayush22/code-in-place/README.md

-# 📘 Code In Place 2025 – Python Assignment Solutions
+# 📘 Code In Place 2025

 Welcome to my repository for [Code In Place](https://codeinplace.stanford.edu/) – a free online programming course offered by Stanford University.
-This repo contains my solutions to all the Python assignments, labs, and mini-projects I completed during the course.
+This repo contains my solutions to all the assignments, labs, and mini-projects I completed during the course.

 ---